207 Best Restaurants in Switzerland

 Known For

-• charmingly indifferent waitstaff
+• Charmingly indifferent waitstaff

-• excellent regional and old-fashioned specialties
+• Excellent regional and old-fashioned specialties

-• good fondue
+• Good fondue

-Restaurants Details
+Restaurant Details

-Rate Includes: Closed Sun.
+Closed Sun.

 Casa del Popolo

 The politics lean left at this town classic, where the sprawling terrace spills out onto the square, and the crowds come more for the ambience than the food.
 Among the Italian favorites, the amazingly delicate piccata alla Milanese (veal cutlets pounded thin, coated in egg, and sautéed) is a standout.
-Also popular are the spicy penne all'arrabbiata (pasta with a spicy tomato sauce) or any of the 20 varieties of pizza.
+Also popular are the penne all'arrabbiata (pasta with a spicy tomato sauce) or any of the 20 varieties of pizza.
 Red-checkered tablecloths and occasional appearances by local politicos round it all out.

-Piazza Corporazione, Locarno, Ticino, 6600, Switzerland
+Piazza Corporazione, Locarno, 6600, Switzerland

 091-7511208